-	Take a look at our tips for restaurant week on the next page for some ideas about how to be sure you have fun.
+Take a look at the tips below for restaurant week for some ideas about how to be sure you have fun.
 If you want to max out your chances of getting an excellent meal, try these resources:

 - Michelin won't help: So far, they haven't considered the San Diego restaurant scene worthy of their attention.

-- Zagat: Zagat has been depending on crowdsourcing for restaurant ratings since long before social media was invented.
-Their app presents some amusing outtake-style comments while it's searching, or check Zagat online
+- Zagat: Zagat has depended on crowdsourcing for restaurant ratings since long before social media was invented.
+Their app presents some amusing outtake-style comments while it's searching, or check reviews and ratings at Zagat.

-You can find restaurant ratings in lots of other places online, including Yelp.
-We recommend using those with caution because of the... potential for ratings to be manipulated (either positively or negatively), and because unrelated issues and misunderstandings can generate reviews that overwhelm the insightful ones.
+- Other ratings: You can find restaurant ratings in lots of other places online, including Yelp.
+Use those with caution because of the potential for ratings to be manipulated (either positively or negatively), and because unrelated issues and misunderstandings can generate reviews that overwhelm the insightful ones.